KxSystems/docs/docs/interfaces/kafka/reference.md

 ### `.kfk.AssignDel`

-_Delete a set of topic parition pairs to the current assignment_
+_Delete a set of topic partition pairs to the current assignment_

 Syntax: `.kfk.AssignDel[clid;tpc_part]`